SwoopGT/Steam-Games-Recommender-System-using-Apple-Turicreate/README.md

 ## 4.Data required

-The data required to build a model to predict the customer satisfaction is as follows:
+The data required to build a model to predict customer satisfaction is as follows:
 User Data: Data pertaining to the users and games played is provided by the Kaggle user for analysis.

 </br>